 Does SDM need to be formal or in writing?

 SDM can be a formal or informal agreement between a person with a disability and the supporter or supporters.
 There may be times when a written agreement, known as an SDM agreement, may be a good idea.
 Some States have laws which specify what must be included in an SDM agreement.

-How do will a doctor or a nurse know about SDM?
+How will a doctor or a nurse know the person wants to use SDM?

 A person with a disability who has a supporter should tell the nurse, doctor or other medical staff about his or her supporter.
-If a person with a disability has a written SDM agreement, a copy may be given at the doctor’s office.
+If a person with a disability has a written SDM agreement, the person might provide a copy of the agreement to the doctor’s office.

 How does SDM work at the Doctor’s Office?

 While at the doctor’s office, the supporter should be allowed in the treatment or exam room if that is the choice of the person with a disability.
 The person with a disability can use the supporter in several ways.
 The supporter can assist the person with a disability complete paper-work or help the person remember dates, prior diagnosis, current medications, or other things it may be difficult for the person with a disability to remember.
 The supporter can help explain what the doctor says in simpler language or in a manner the person with a disability can understand.
 The supporter may be able to help the person with a disability understand the benefits and risk of a treatment by asking questions the person with a disability may have.